tappytaps/TTLiveAgentWidget/README.md

 API
 ----------

-##### open(fromController controller: UIViewController, style: TTLiveAgentWidgetStyle)
+##### open(fromController controller: UIViewController, style: Int)

 Open widget from `controller` with style.
-Style can be either `.Present` (widget will be presented) or `.Push` (widget will be pushed in navigation controller).
-If `controller` is not embedded in `UINavigationController` you should use `.Present`.
+Style can be either `TTLiveAgentWidgetStyle.Present` (widget will be presented) or `TTLiveAgentWidgetStyle.Push` (widget will be pushed in navigation controller).
+If `controller` is not embedded in `UINavigationController` you should use `TTLiveAgentWidgetStyle.Present`.
 If widget has no articles, then widget open email window directly.

-##### open(fromController controller: UIViewController, keyword: String, style: TTLiveAgentWidgetStyle)
+##### open(fromController controller: UIViewController, keyword: String, style: Int)

 Open knowledgebase articles directly.
-If `keyword` is not contained in widget's topics then widget will be opened same way as with `open(fromController controller: UIViewController, style: TTLiveAgentWidgetStyle)`.
+If `keyword` is not contained in widget's topics then widget will be opened same way as with `open(fromController controller: UIViewController, style: Int)`.

 ##### updateArticles(onSuccess: (()->Void)?, onError: (()->Void)?)